th3df/datasciencecoursera/README.md

 # datasciencecoursera
-This is the first repo for the Data Scientist Toolbox course
+This is the first repo for the Data Scientist Toolbox course.